br197/portfolio-broundtree/docs/assignments/assignment1.md

 - Didn't know how to do public transportation
 - Asked family members for help

-4. **Follow Up** Why did you ask family members and not others for help?
+4. **Follow Up:** Why did you ask family members and not others for help?
 - She couldn't articulate to others, lack of transportation

 ***Gave Example***
 - When sick, she can't go to doctor because of transportation and can't articulate what's happening to her because of language (mentioned that now they have translators)

-5. **Transitioned into social media questions** What social media do you use and for what purpose?
+5. **Transitioned into social media questions:** What social media do you use and for what purpose?
 - Uses SmartTV, laptop, Youtube, Viber, Zalo
 - Uses social media to gain knowledge (cooking, music, news)
 - Only look at channels; follow cooking channels (Vietnamese and some American cooking)